Automorphisms of the procongruence pants complex: Proof of Theorem

-By Lemma~\ref{preserve}, after composing with an inner automorphism of $\hG(S)^\pm$, we can assume that a given element $f\in\Aut^\I(\hPG(S)^\pm)$ preserves a fixed antiholomorphic involution $\iota\in\PG(S)^\pm$.
-The latter has for fixed point set in the surface $S$ a separating simple closed curve containing all punctures of $S$.
+By Lemma~\ref{preserve}, after composing with an inner automorphism of $\kG(S)^\pm$, we can assume that a given element $f\in\Aut^\I(\kPG(S)^\pm)$ preserves a fixed antiholomorphic involution $\iota\in\PG(S)^\pm$ whose fixed-point set in the surface $S$ is a separating simple closed curve containing all punctures of $S$.

-By Lemma~\ref{fixed}, the fixed point set $C(S)^\iota_0$, for the action of $\iota$ on $C(S)_0$, is finite and then, by Proposition~\ref{boundaryfixedpro}, identifies with the fixed point set $\kC(S)^\iota_0$, for the action of $\iota$ on $\kC(S)_0$.
+We will now make use of the results in Section~\ref{fpset}.
+By Lemma~\ref{fixed}, the fixed-point set $C(S)^\iota_0$, for the action of $\iota$ on $C(S)_0$, is finite and then, by Proposition~\ref{boundaryfixedpro}, identifies with the fixed-point set $\kC(S)^\iota_0$, for the action of $\iota$ on $\kC(S)_0$.

 Let $\{\alpha,\beta\}$ be a pair of $\iota$-invariant simple closed curves on $S$ which intersect precisely in two points.
-An element $f\in\Aut^\I(\hPG^{\pm}(S))$, such that $f(\iota)=\iota$, then preserves $C(S)^\iota_0=\kC(S)^\iota_0$ and sends the pair $\{[\alpha],[\beta]\}$ of $0$-simplices in $C(S)^\iota_0$ to the pair $\{f([\alpha]),f([\beta])\}$ also contained in $C(S)^\iota_0$.
+An element $f\in\Aut^\I(\kPG^{\pm}(S))$, such that $f(\iota)=\iota$, then preserves $C(S)^\iota_0=\kC(S)^\iota_0$ and sends the pair $\{[\alpha],[\beta]\}$ of $0$-simplices in $C(S)^\iota_0$ to the pair $\{f([\alpha]),f([\beta])\}$ also contained in $C(S)^\iota_0$.
 Since $f([\alpha])$ and $f([\beta])$ cannot have trivial geometric intersection, otherwise $f$ would not preserve the simplicial structure of $\kC(S)$, from Lemma~\ref{fixed}, it follows that $f([\alpha])$ and $f([\beta])$ have geometric intersection $2$.

 We can then complete the two $0$-simplices $\{[\alpha]\},\{[\beta]\}\in C(S)^\iota_0$ to two $(n(S)-4)$-simplices $v_\alpha,v_\beta$ of $C(S)$ whose sets of vertices coincide except for the elements $[\alpha]\in v_\alpha$ and $[\beta]\in v_\beta$.
 In this way, we have defined an edge $\{v_\alpha,v_\beta\}$ of the pants complex $C_P(S)\subset\kC_P(S)$ with the property that $\{f(v_\alpha),f(v_\beta)\}$ is also an edge of $\kC_P(S)$.
-By Theorem~\ref{mainlemma}, we conclude that $f\in\Inn(\hG^{\pm}(S))$.
+By Theorem~\ref{mainlemma}, we conclude that $f\in\Inn(\kG^{\pm}(S))$.